mrparsing/C-Projects/README.md

 - **[Liquid simulation](./project/liquid%20simulation/)** — A program that simulates water flowing through a grid of square cells using a very simple cellular model.
 - **[Black Hole Ray Simulator - 3D](./project/black_hole_ray_interaction_3D/)** — The project is a 3D black hole simulator visualizing light ray trajectories, gravitational distortions, and an accretion disk using OpenGL and GLFW.
 It enables real-time interaction with camera controls, predefined scenarios, and physical parameters like the Schwarzschild radius.
 - **[Black Hole Ray Tracer](./project/black_hole_light_interaction_3D/)** — The project simulates gravitational interactions between two stars and a central supermassive black hole, using ray tracing to render light bending according to the Schwarzschild metric of general relativity.
 It features interactive camera controls (orbit, pan, zoom), a deformable spacetime grid, an accretion disk, and options to pause physics or toggle the grid visibility.

----

-# 🚧 Work in Progress

-This repository is a work in progress.
-New projects will be added over time.

-Feel free to open an issue or pull request if you want to contribute, suggest ideas, or report bugs.